 YOUR LOWEST EXAM GRADE WILL BE DROPPED.
-Thus only your 3 highest test grades will be counted.
+Thus only your three (3) highest test grades will be counted.
 THERE WILL BE NO MAKE-UP EXAMS GIVEN.
-You CANNOT take an exam early or late.
 If you miss an exam, you will receive a zero for it, and it will be used as your dropped exam.
 Only under very special circumstances will there be any change to this policy-and in those cases, exceptions will be made ONLY when I am notified at least 24 hours prior to the scheduled exam time of a conflict.
 If you have ANY questions or concerns about this particular point, please come talk to me and get clarification BEFORE it is too late!